unit8co/darts/COVARIATES.md

 Note that historic future covariates and future past covariates are greyed out in Figure 4.
 Historic future covariates are not supported by `SplitCovariatesModel`.
-The future past covariates in the training process are automatically extracted from the past covariates (`measured_past_temperature`) you supplied to `model.fit()`.
+The future past covariates in the training process are automatically extracted from the past covariates (`measured_past_temperature`) supplied to `model.fit()`.
 They are internally used to load the next past covariates for coming sequences.

 ![figure4](./static/images/covariates/seq_covs_single.png)

-#### Figure 4: Overview of a single sequence from our ice-cream sales example
+**Figure 4: Overview of a single sequence from our ice-cream sales example**

 Using information from the **input chunk** (past target and past covariates) and **output chunk** (future covariates), the model predicts the future target on the output chunk (see Figure 5 below).

 The loss is evaluated between the predicted future target and the actual target value on the output chunk.
-The model trains itself (the weights) by minimizing the loss over all sequences.
+The model trains itself by minimizing the loss over all sequences.

 ![figure5](./static/images/covariates/seq_covs_1.png)

-#### Figure 5: Prediction and loss evaluation in a single sequence
+**Figure 5: Prediction and loss evaluation in a single sequence**

-After having completed computations on the first sequence, the model moves to the next sequence which starts `output_chunk_length` (here 1 day) steps after the first sequence (see Figure 6 below).
+After having completed computations on the first sequence, the model moves to the next sequence, which, in the case of sequential models, starts one time step later than the previous sequence.
+The process is repeated for all coming sequences until the 365 days are covered.

-New data points are loaded for the past target, past covariates and future covariates from the remaining unused data ( the 365 days train dataset).

-The model predicts the new future target and evaluates the loss.

-This is repeated for all coming sequences until the 365 days are covered.

 ![figure6](./static/images/covariates/sequential_training.png)

-#### Figure 6: Move to next sequence and repeat
+**Figure 6: Move to next sequence and repeat**

 ### 3.1.1.
 Requirements for training with past and future covariates

 Training only works if at least one sequence with an input and output chunk can be extracted from the data you passed to `fit()`.
+In terms of minimum lengths, this means:

 - past target of minimum length `input_chunk_length + output_chunk_length`
-    - 8 days: first 7 days for the input chunk 8th day for the output chunk
+    - in our example that is a minimum of 8 days: first 7 days for the input chunk 8th day for the output chunk
-- past covariates of minimum length `max(input_chunk_length, past_target_length - output_chunk_length)`
+- past covariates of minimum length `past_target_length - output_chunk_length`
-    - 7 days: first 7 days for the input chunk
-- future covariates (in our example) of minimum
+- future covariates (in our example) of minimum length: `past_target_length` (for `Dual` and `Mixed` models) or `past_target_length - input_chunk_length`.
-  length: `max(output_chunk_length, past_target_length - input_chunk_length)`
-    - 1 day: 8th day for the output chunk

 A good thing in Darts is that you can supply covariates of any length larger than the minimum requirement.
-Meaning that the relevant covariate time sections will be extracted automatically by the forecasting models.
+Meaning that the relevant covariate time sections will be extracted automatically by the datasets, based on the time axes of the series.

 ### 3.1.2.
 Training with a validation dataset